 The world of procurement the last week has been dropped into a blender.
 Federal Drive with Tom Temin got an assessment from federal sales and marketing consultant Larry Allen.

 For many entrepreneurs, private equity is one way to finance their establishment.
 But now we've learned that equity owners can wind up on the hook for false claims actions against the contractor they've invested in.

 Between COVID-related mandates and burgeoning cybersecurity requirements and False Claims Act threats, is it still worth the trouble for companies to try and obtain federal business?

 The federal contracting community will feel relieved if Congress proceeds with a continuing resolution, and avoids a lapse in appropriations.
 Fondly known as a government shutdown.

-Larry Allen, president of Allen Federal Business Partners, joined host Mark Amtower on this week's Amtower Off Center to discuss the emergence of the GSA small business IDIQ/GWAC Polaris and the importance of complying with CMMC.
+Larry Allen, president of Allen Federal Business Partners, joins host Mark Amtower on this week's Amtower Off Center to discuss GWACs, CMMC, CIO-SP4 and the state of the current government contracting market.

 Prison time, restitution, lifetime debarment, loss of your company.
 That's what can happen if you bribe a federal contracting official, as one contractor found out recently.